yehia67/nft-house/README.md

 # NFT House
-NFT house is a platform that support renting NFT to get some passive income by only holding your NFT.
-It work on ERC721 protocol only but soon will support ERC1155.
-This is just a proof of concept were user have to transfer the ownership to the contract in order to rent the NFT.
-The deployment version will override some transactions on ERC721 and ERC1155 so renter can use the NFT for some time before returning it to the owner.
+NFT House is a platform that supports renting NFT to get some passive income by only holding your NFT.
+It works on the ERC721 protocol only but soon will help ERC1155.
+This is just a proof of concept where the user has to transfer the ownership to the contract to rent the NFT.
+The deployment version will override some transactions on ERC721 and ERC1155 so the renter can use the NFT for some time before returning it to the owner.

 ## How To Use
 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.